patrickbryant1/EvoBind-multimer/README.md

 # LICENSE
-EvoBindMultimer is based on AlphaFold2, which is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).  \
+EvoBind-multimer is based on AlphaFold2, which is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).  \
 The AlphaFold2 parameters are made available under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode) and have not been modified. \
-The design protocol EvoBindMultimer is made available under the terms of the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
+The design protocol EvoBind-multimer is made available under the terms of the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
 \
 **You may not use these files except in compliance with the licenses.**

 # Colab
-It is possible to run EvoBindMultimer online in the [Google colab here](https://colab.research.google.com/github/DiandraDaum/EvoBindMultimer/blob/main/EvoBindMultimer.ipynb)
+It is possible to run EvoBind-multimer online in the [Google colab here](https://colab.research.google.com/github/DiandraDaum/EvoBindMultimer/blob/main/EvoBindMultimer.ipynb)

 # Computational requirements
 Before beginning the process of setting up this pipeline on your local system, make sure you have adequate computational resources.
 Make sure you have an **available GPU** as this will speed up the prediction process substantially compared to using a CPU.
 EvoBind2 assumes you have NVIDIA GPUs on your system, readily available.
 A Linux-based system is assumed.